 There are a few things you should know before taking the plunge.
 You’ll need some basic knowledge on how to use a sewing machine and cut patterns, but after that, it’s possible for people of all skill levels can make simple items like pillowcases and dish towels until they get better at their craft.

 Those who have mastered using their machines might want to try making clothes or accessories – with custom designs available too!
 Hair bows, headbands, totes bags…

 There are endless ideas out there that I have not even mentioned here, but those should get you started thinking about successful ways this would work.

-13. Start a flower arrangements business
+15. Start a flower arrangements business

 Flowers are a popular choice for people who want to send an uplifting gift.
 So if you have a green thumb and enjoy arranging flowers, why not start your own business with this idea?

 You can always experiment by finding what’s the best option that works for you!
 And then sell them at events like weddings or charity galas.
 It would be helpful to know how much work goes into each arrangement too, so it may take time before you’re ready to take orders.

-14. DIY Home decor
+16. DIY Home decor

 From lampshades to crafty outdoor signs or even wall arts and portraits, there are plenty of options.
 You can also use your local Facebook groups and get great ideas for products that do well in your neighborhood.